grafana/pyroscope/docs/sources/configure-server/profile-cli.md

    The command will place the `profilecli` executable in `$GOPATH/bin/` (or `$GOBIN/`) and make it available to use.

-## Common flags
+## Common flags, environment variables.

 `profilecli` commands that interact with a Pyroscope server require a server URL and optionally authentication details.
+These can be provided as command line flags or environment variables.

 1. **Server URL**